 Homemade Hot Cocoa mix.
-Make your own hot cocoa mix and enjoy a chocolate, rich, comforting drink made with a few ingredients you know and can trust!
-This Low-Sodium, Vegetarian, Gluten-Free mix stores easily in an airtight container, has a long shelf life and makes a perfect gift!
+Make your own hot cocoa mix and enjoy a chocolate, rich, comforting drink made with a few ingredients you know and can trust.

-It’s about the time of year I start looking for my annual Costco box of Swiss Miss Packets.
-So I googled the ingredients (don’t ask me why, but I wanted to know what was in it).
-Suffice it to say, Yuck!
-I can do better than that!
-It’s time I got back to making my own hot chocolate mix again!
+It’s the time of year I start looking for my annual Costco box of Swiss Miss Packets.
+I googled the ingredients (don’t ask me why, but I wanted to know what was in it).

 Recipe Notes on Homemade Hot Cocoa Mix:

-This recipe does use powdered milk: But it doesn’t need to.
+This recipe does use nonfat dry milk powder.
+But it doesn’t need to.
 That just adds a bit of richness.

-- I also made this mix in a microwave with water, like you would an instant packet of store bought cocoa.
-It works just fine and tastes way better than store-bought!
 Just heat it until those chocolate chunks stir all the way up.
-About a minute; or heat a teapot of water on the stove to boiling.
-But this is not as thickly rich as the milk base!
+About a minute.
+Or heat a teapot of water on the stove to boiling.
+But this is not as thickly rich as the milk base.

 - Chop the chocolate up fine